The Social Dilemma uses the intellectual framework built by McLuhan, but the similarities stop there

 Television takes away such engagement.

-Social media brings back engagement and participation, but it’s not voluntary and, therefore, the participation is illusory.
+Social media bring back engagement and participation, but it’s not voluntary and, therefore, the participation is illusory.
 We click and think we choose; we read and think we chose to read.

 But the algorithm knew before we clicked and read that we would click and read.